 Spousal support is generally only awarded when there is a significant disparity between the income of the two divorcing spouses, for example, when one spouse earns an income and the other is a stay-at-home parent or homemaker.
 Even then, a judge may determine spousal support inappropriate based on other costs or payments associated with the divorce, such as if child support has already been assigned.
 The terms of a pre-existing agreement, such as a prenuptial or post-nuptial agreement, can also affect whether spousal support is ultimately awarded.

 Speaking with an attorney who is experienced in divorce matters can help analyze your plan and help you prepare best for what’s to come.
 An attorney may be able to assess your needs and goals and work to get your life back on track.
 Also, with divorce mediation or negotiation, many of these concerns can be worked out between the spouses.
 If you are facing a divorce, it is best to contact an experienced divorce and family law attorney.
-The skilled attorneys at Heather A. Fig, Attorney at Law, PLLC can help you through this trying time.
+The skilled attorneys at Fig Law, P.L.L.C. can help you through this trying time.
 We are conveniently located at 982 Montauk Highway, Suite 6, Bayport, NY 11782.
 To schedule a consultation, call our office at 631-419-6111 or fill out our contact form.